IUSmusic/O/README.md

 ## What this repository includes

 - vision and architecture documents
-- Mother O and Sub O specifications
+- O and Sub O specifications
 - security model and privacy direction
 - UI and interaction guidance
 - device strategy and roadmap docs